EtherNet/IP Communication

 Trigger acknowledge (Boolean)

-When Mech-MSR receives the rising edge of the Command Trigger signal, this signal is set to 1.
-When the command trigger signal falls, this signal is set to 0.
+When Mech-MSR receives the rising edge for the command trigger signal, this signal is set to 1.
+When a falling edge is detected for the command trigger signal, this signal is set to 0.

 0.2